Abdallah-Fekry/Findora---Smart-AI-Product-Assistant/README.md

 > Smarter Shopping Starts Here.

-Findora is an intelligent AI-powered assistant designed to help users find, compare, and purchase products بسهولة وذكاء.
+Findora is an intelligent AI-powered assistant designed to help users find, compare, and purchase products.
 It combines **AI decision-making**, **structured datasets**, and **real-time web data** to deliver the best product recommendations in seconds.

 ---